Manage discounts

 This condition can be used to set some product related rules as to when this discount would trigger.
 Conditions like exclude products with a sale price, identical products only, or exclude product sets are possibilities on how you can use this condition.

-Using the product sets type, you can further configure the discount in a way so that the discount only triggers if "a certain quantity of products are included in a customer order/basket from the specified product set" or if "a certain amount is spent on products from that set".
+Using the product sets, you can further configure the discount in a way so that the discount only triggers if for example a certain quantity from among certain products are included in a customer order/basket or if a certain amount is spent on products from a certain set.

 Customer